kelseybernius/kelseybernius/README.md

 ### Hi there 👋

 My name is Kelsey and I work at GitHub as a sr. content strategist.
-I'm Colorado-based, Montana-bred, and fueled by strong coffee, singletrack 🚵‍♀️, and snowflakes ⛷️.
+I'm Colorado-based, Montana-bred, and fueled by strong coffee 🤪, singletrack 🚵‍♀️, and snowflakes ⛷️.

-⚡ Fun fact: I've never eaten a :hotdog: but I've eaten most other things.
+⚡ Fun fact: I've never eaten a :hotdog: but I've eaten most other things 🍴

 <!--